-Although he admits to himself and the world his Army service was nothing like the stories and rumors swirling around him, he comes from a long line of military service.
+Although Duvall admits to himself and the world that his Army service was nothing like the stories and rumors swirling around him, he comes from a long line of military service.
 His father was Rear Adm.
-William Howard Duvall, and he's an actual descendant of Robert E. Lee, who he would portray in the Civil War epic "Gods and Generals."
+William Howard Duvall, and he's an actual descendant of Robert E. Lee, whom he would portray in the Civil War epic "Gods and Generals."

-Duvall grew up a Navy brat, going wherever his father happened to be sent, but spent much of his childhood in Annapolis, Maryland, home of the U.S. Naval Academy.
-His father wanted the young Robert to attend the academy, but it wasn't in the cards.
-Robert Duvall wasn't much of a student; in his own words, he wasn't good at anything but acting.
+Duvall grew up a Navy brat, going wherever his father happened to be stationed, but spent much of his childhood in Annapolis, Maryland, home of the U.S. Naval Academy.
+His father wanted the young Robert to attend the academy, but he wasn't much of a student; in his own words, he wasn't good at anything but acting.

 Having been fully bitten by the acting bug, his next step was using his GI Bill benefits to attend acting classes in New York City under famed instructor Sanford Meisner.
 At the Neighborhood Playhouse School of Theater, he studied alongside future Hollywood greats Dustin Hoffman, James Caan and fellow veteran Gene Hackman.

 Along the way, Duvall made ends meet by any means necessary -- driving trucks, sorting mail or working the cash register at Macy's.
 He performed on and off Broadway for the next 20 years, but got his television debut in 1959 on an episode of "The Jailbreak."
 His big-screen break came in 1962, when he played Boo Radley alongside Gregory Peck in "To Kill a Mockingbird."